LohitSubodh/Event-Scheduler/README.md

 ## Setup
 1. Clone the repository
-2. Navigate to project directory
+2. Navigate to the project directory
-3. Run the springboot application
+3. Build and run the spring boot application. `mvn clean install` and then `mvn spring-boot:run`

 ## API Endpoints
 Base url : `http://localhost:8080`